The San Mateo Police Department is accepting applications for Police Officer POST Academy Graduates Only

 Consists of a diverse and outstanding group of men and women who have dedicated themselves to public service.
 Our staff, which consists of 113 sworn police officers and 40 civilian positions, is devoted to protecting and serving the citizens of San Mateo professionally, while providing outstanding customer service.

 For information about benefits, please refer to the MOU by clicking on this link:

 Police Officers hired from this recruitment will receive a signing bonus of $1,500.00 upon successful completion of probation.
 If an eligible merit City employee refers a candidate who is subsequently hired from this recruitment, he/she shall receive a $1,500.00 referral award in accordance with the City’s Targeted Recruitment Program Policy.
 The candidate must note the referring employee’s name on the City’s official employment application at the time he/she submits it.

-Attach a copy of your California POST approved basic academy certificate of at least 800 hours issued within 3 years of the date of application.
+Attach a copy of your California POST approved basic academy certificate with a preferred T-Score of 52 or above and at least 800 hours issued within 3 years of the date of application.
 Without your certificate, your application will not move forward in the process.

-If you are unable to attach the certificate to your application, please email it to: email@example.com or fax it to: 650 522-7261.
+If you are unable to attach the certificate to your application, please fax them to 650 522-7261.

 The Examination Process

 Upon meeting the minimum qualifications for this position, the candidates will be placed on an employment list.
 The employment list is updated as candidates become eligible.

 Failure to attach or fax your POST certificate, your application will not receive further consideration for this position.

 Once placed on the Employment List, and at the time a vacancy needs to be filled, the San Mateo Police Department representative will contact candidates selected to move onto the next step in the hiring process.